Hardziyevich/specific-group/java-programming/doc/basics/introduction.md

 and chapters to fully understand the content of the textbook.
 You can think of this as the semantics of the program.

 A line-by-line analysis of the program should give a better idea of both the <b>structure</b> and meaning of the classic <b>"Hello World"</b> program.
-Let’s take a look at it in the upcoming lessons.
+Let’s take a look at it in the upcoming chapters.

 ## New Features